Kotlin/dataframe/docs/StardustDocs/topics/schemas.md

     val age: Int
 }
 ```
-After execution of this cell in Jupyter, extension properties for data access will be generated.
+After execution of this cell in Jupyter or annotation processing in IDEA, extension properties for data access will be generated.
 Now we can use these properties to create functions for typed `DataFrame`:
 ```kotlin
 fun DataFrame<Person>.splitName() = split { name }.by(",").into("firstName", "lastName")
 fun DataFrame<Person>.adults() = filter { age > 18 }
 ```
-These functions will work for any `DataFrame` that matches `Person` schema:
+In Jupyter these functions will work automatically for any `DataFrame` that matches `Person` schema:

 <!---FUN extendedDf-->